-Milorganite is heat-dried in large-scale, bus-sized rotary dryers that operate at 900–1200°F. The extreme heat and dryness kills pathogens.
+Milorganite is heat-dried in large-scale, bus-sized rotary dryers that operate at 900–1200°F which heats the Milorganite to an internal temperature of 176°F. The extreme heat and dryness kill pathogens.
 Here’s a video on how Milorganite is produced.
 You can see the dryers for yourself.

-You can use Milorganite with confidence knowing it’s safe for your family and pets, and the environment.
-Milorganite is composed of organic matter and nutrients, and contains no pesticides or herbicides.
+Milorganite is safe for your children and pets when used as directed and stored out of their reach.
+Milorganite is composed of organic matter and nutrients and contains no added pesticides or herbicides.